chitrakshsharma/Player-Login-Portal/README.md

 4. Officer can view all player list.
 5. Officer can select a player to view his/her all details.
 6. Officer can regulate player logins and edit their details.

+Main class file of this project is MiniProject.java